javikr/Easy-Game-Center-Swift/README.md

 * GKachievements & GKachievementsDescription are save in cache and automatically refreshed
 * Delegate function when player is connected, not connected, multiplayer etc...
 * Most of the functions callBack (Handler, completion)
-* Useful methods and properties by use Singleton (EasyGameCenter.exampleFunction)
+* Useful methods and properties by use Singleton (EGC.exampleFunction)
-* Just drag and drop the files into your project (EasyGameCenter.swift)
 * Easy Game Center is asynchronous
 * **Frequent updates** to the project based on user issues and requests.
 * **Example project**